jostylr/literate-programming/lp.md

 [merge]()

-Any keys in the merge object of options will get directly merged into the doc object.
+ Done calls callback of options will get directly merged into the doc object.
  The instance properties of hblocks, etc., will overwrite this, but the merge can overwrite all of the prototype properties, of course.

     if (options.merge) {
         for (key in options.merge) {